-- Monitor patients’ food and liquid intake
+- Keeping track of patients’ food and liquid intake.

 What Certifications or Degrees Do I Need to Become a Patient Care Technician?